MicrosoftDocs/quantum-docs-pr/articles/overview/what-is-quantum-computing.md

 On the more constructive side, algorithms for secure cryptographic key distribution are made possible by superposition, quantum entanglement, and the **no cloning** property of qubits, meaning the inability for qubits to be copied without detection.

-_Grover's algorithm_ highlights a quantum algorithm technique that provides a quadratic factor speed-up for searching unstructured data.
+_Grover's algorithm_ highlights a quantum algorithm technique that provides a quadratic speed-up for searching unstructured data.

 ## Quantum hardware